MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 When this setting is enabled, community admins with access to premium functionalities on Engage can access and use the Intelligent Importer feature in their communities.

 ## File requirements

-To import a document, it must meet these requirements:
+Importer uses AI to generate the question-and-answer pairs, no advanced structuring is required.
+In fact, files that _aren't_ structured as FAQs generally yield the best results.
+In addition, your files must meet these requirements:

 - .docx, .pdf, or .txt format
 - 5 MB maximum file size
 - 2-10 pages (smaller documents provide better results)
-- Files must be stored locally
+- Files stored locally

-- Each file can generate a maximum of 20 question-and-answer pairs.
-If your document contains more than 20 questions, break it up into smaller files.
+Each file can generate a maximum of 20 question-and-answer pairs.
+If your document is large and you want to generate more than 20 questions and answers, consider breaking the file up into two or more files.

 >[!NOTE]
 >Embedded images with no textual metadata will not be processed.